liferay/liferay-docs/discover/deployment/articles/02-installing-search-engine/01-elasticsearch/06-installing-elasticsearch-6.1/01-configuring-elasticsearch-6_1.markdown

 <a name="footnote1">1</a> This is, of course, a nod to all those fans of [Boaty Mcboatface](http://www.theatlantic.com/international/archive/2016/05/boaty-mcboatface-parliament-lessons/482046).

-## Available Elasicsearch Connector System Settings in Embedded and Remote Operation Mode [](id=available-elasicsearch-connector-system-settings-in-embedded-and-eemote-operation-mode)
+## Available Elasticsearch Connector System Settings in Embedded and Remote Operation Mode [](id=available-elasticsearch-connector-system-settings-in-embedded-and-eemote-operation-mode)

 The table below shows which adapter settings are available in the given operation modes.